A topic from the subject of Quantum Chemistry in Chemistry.

 Quantum Mechanical Model of the Atom

 The Quantum Mechanical Model of the Atom, developed by Erwin Schrödinger and others in the early 20th century, revolutionized our understanding of atomic structure.
+It describes the behavior of electrons within atoms using wave functions and probabilities, abandoning the precise orbits of the Bohr model.
 Here are the key points:

 Energy Levels and Quantum Numbers

 Electrons occupy specific energy levels or orbitals around the atom's nucleus.
+These energy levels are quantized, meaning electrons can only exist at specific energy levels, not in between.
 Each orbital is characterized by four quantum numbers:

-• ml (magnetic quantum number): orientation of the orbital in space
+• ml (magnetic quantum number): Determines the orientation of the orbital in space.
+It can have integer values from -l to +l, including 0.

 Electron Configuration